AssemblyAI/assemblyai-webrtc-wrapper/README.md

 # AssemblyAI WebRTC Wrapper

-The AssemblyAI wrapper provides an easy to use interface to stream audio from the browser to the AssemblyAI API for near real-time transcription.
+The AssemblyAI wrapper provides an easy to use interface to stream audio from the browser to the AssemblyAI API for near real-time speech-to-text.
+For a complete sample project, check out the [AssemblyAI Sample WebRTC Project](https://github.com/AssemblyAI/assemblyai-webrtc-sample-project).

 ## Getting started